SDGforskning/sdg-strings/SDG07_query_action_WoS.md

           ("remote")
           NEAR/3 ("region$" OR "area" OR "areas" OR "communities" OR "community") )
-      OR
-        ("least developed" NEAR/3 ("countr*" OR "state$" OR "nation$") )
+      OR "least developed countr*" OR "least developed nation$" OR "developing countr*" OR "developing nation$" OR "developing states"

-      OR "Angola" OR "Benin" OR "Burkina Faso" OR "Burundi" OR "Chad" OR "Comoros" OR "Congo" OR "Djibouti" OR "Eritrea" OR "Ethiopia" OR "Gambia" OR "Guinea" OR "Guinea-Bissau" OR "Lesotho" OR "Liberia" OR "Madagascar" OR "Malawi" OR "Mali" OR "Mauritania" OR "Mozambique" OR "Niger" OR "Rwanda" OR "Sao Tome and Principe" OR "Senegal" OR "Sierra Leone" OR "Somalia" OR "South Sudan" OR "Sudan" OR "Togo" OR "Uganda" OR "Tanzania" OR "Zambia" OR "Cambodia" OR "Kiribati" OR "Lao People’s democratic republic" OR "Myanmar" OR "Solomon islands" OR "Timor Leste" OR "Tuvalu" OR "Vanuatu" OR "Afghanistan" OR "Bangladesh" OR "Bhutan" OR "Nepal" OR "Yemen" OR "Haiti"
+      OR "Angola" OR "Benin" OR "Burkina Faso" OR "Burundi" OR "Central African Republic" OR "Chad" OR "Comoros" OR "Congo" OR "Djibouti" OR "Eritrea" OR "Ethiopia" OR "Gambia" OR "Guinea" OR "Guinea-Bissau" OR "Lesotho" OR "Liberia" OR "Madagascar" OR "Malawi" OR "Mali" OR "Mauritania" OR "Mozambique" OR "Niger" OR "Rwanda" OR "Sao Tome and Principe" OR "Senegal" OR "Sierra Leone" OR "Somalia" OR "South Sudan" OR "Sudan" OR "Togo" OR "Uganda" OR "Tanzania" OR "Zambia" OR "Cambodia" OR "Kiribati" OR "Lao People’s democratic republic" OR "Laos" OR "Myanmar" OR "Solomon islands" OR "Timor Leste" OR "Tuvalu" OR "Vanuatu" OR "Afghanistan" OR "Bangladesh" OR "Bhutan" OR "Nepal" OR "Yemen" OR "Haiti"

+      OR "Antigua and Barbuda" OR "Antigua & Barbuda" OR "Bahamas" OR "Bahrain" OR "Barbados" OR "Belize" OR "Cabo Verde" OR "Comoros" OR "Cuba" OR "Dominica" OR "Dominican Republic" OR "Micronesia" OR "Fiji" OR "Grenada" OR "Guinea-Bissau" OR "Guyana" OR "Haiti" OR "Jamaica" OR "Kiribati" OR "Maldives" OR "Marshall Islands" OR "Mauritius" OR "Nauru" OR "Palau" OR "Papua New Guinea" OR "Saint Kitts and Nevis" OR "Saint Lucia" OR "St Lucia" OR "Vincent and the Grenadines" OR "Vincent & the Grenadines" OR "Samoa" OR "Sao Tome" OR "Seychelles" OR "Singapore" OR "Solomon Islands" OR "Suriname" OR "Timor-Leste" OR "Tonga" OR "Trinidad and Tobago" OR "Trinidad & Tobago" OR "Tuvalu" OR "Vanuatu" OR "Anguilla" OR "Aruba" OR "Bermuda" OR "Cayman Islands" OR "Northern Mariana$" OR "Cook Islands" OR "Curacao" OR "French Polynesia" OR "Guadeloupe" OR "Guam" OR "Martinique" OR "Montserrat" OR "New Caledonia" OR "Niue" OR "Puerto Rico" OR "Sint Maarten" OR "Turks and Caicos" OR "Turks & Caicos" OR "Virgin Islands"

+      OR "Afghanistan" OR "Armenia" OR "Azerbaijan" OR "Bhutan" OR "Bolivia" OR "Botswana" OR "Burkina Faso" OR "Burundi" OR "Central African Republic" OR "Chad" OR "Eswatini" OR "Ethiopia" OR "Kazakhstan" OR "Kyrgyzstan" OR "Kyrgyz Republic" OR "Lao People’s Democratic Republic" OR "Laos" OR "Lesotho" OR "Malawi" OR "Mali" OR "Mongolia" OR "Nepal" OR "Niger" OR "North Macedonia" OR "Republic of Macedonia" OR "Paraguay" OR "Moldova" OR "Rwanda" OR "South Sudan" OR "Swaziland" OR "Tajikistan" OR "Turkmenistan" OR "Uganda" OR "Uzbekistan" OR "Zambia" OR "Zimbabwe"
       )
 )
 ```